VivianNg9/SQL-Project/SQL-Superstore-Retail-Analysis/README.md

 ### 3️⃣ Discounts – where profitability silently dies

-Using SQL CTEs and banding on `DISCOUNT`, we see a very sharp pattern:
+Using SQL CTEs and banding on `DISCOUNT`, we can see:

 | Discount band | Sales      | Profit       | Margin   | Share of Sales |
 |---------------|-----------:|------------:|--------:|---------------:|